zchee/neovim-wiki/FAQ.md

 - JSON cannot easily/efficiently handle binary data
 - JSON specification is ambiguous: http://seriot.ch/parsing_json.php

-### Why was Lua chosen for writing tests and implementing VimL?
+### Why embed Lua instead of X?

-Lua is a very small language, but it provides everything we need to implement a language like VimL, which was created to configure and script the editor.
-The biggest advantage that languages like Python or Ruby have over Lua are their huge library collections, but that isn't a factor for our main use case which is to remove thousands of lines of C by using Lua as a VimL runtime.

-See also these articles about Lua:
+- Lua is a very small language, ideal for embedding.
+The biggest advantage of Python/Ruby/etc is their huge collection of libraries, but that isn't relevant for Nvim, where Nvim _is_ the "batteries included" library: introducing another stdlib would be redundant.
+- Lua 5.1 is a _complete_ language: the syntax is frozen.
+This is great for backwards compatibility.
+- **Nvim also uses Lua _internally_ as an alternative to C.**  Extra performance is useful there, as opposed to a slow language like Python.
+- LuaJIT is one of the fastest runtimes on the planet.
+It is at least 10x faster than Python.
+- Python/Javascript cost more than Lua in terms of size and portability.
+There are already numerous editors/IDEs built on Python and Javascript, so it doesn't make sense to pay that cost, it's not a differentiating feature compared to other editors.

+See also:

 - [Why Lua](https://web.archive.org/web/20150219224654/http://blog.datamules.com/blog/2012/01/30/why-lua/)
 - [Redis and scripting](http://oldblog.antirez.com/post/redis-and-scripting.html)